nitin27may/mean-docker/README.md

 ### About Project

 This is a simple web application.
-It has working user registration, login page and also there is a complete example of CRUD which contains example for Angular Routing and exprtess js rest api samples.
+It has working user registration, login page and there is a complete example of CRUD which contains example for Angular Routing and exprtess js rest api samples.
 Also, rest services are secure using JWT.

 ### Built With